AbdurRoqeeb/Analysis-of-Airplane-Crashes-from-1908-to-2009/README.md

 ----
 ## Reccommendations
-1. Weather forecast shold be properly done before flights take off.
+1. Weather forecast should be properly done before flights take off.
 2. Special attention should be given to countries where most crashes has occured in order to reduce further occurrences.
 3. Airline operators should make necessary checks to ensure the plane is in good shape so as to prevent crashes due to engine failure.